 Instructions

 - In a bowl, mix the flour and baking powder.
-Add the tomatoes, zucchini, corn kernels, and the diced onion, crumbled feta, and chopped fresh herbs.Add the red pepper flakes and season with salt and pepper.
+Add the tomatoes, zucchini, corn kernels, and the diced onion, crumbled feta, and chopped fresh herbs.Add the chili flakes.
 Mix everything gently.
 Don't over mix; it is better to have your mixture a little chunky.
 The different flavors will shine.

 - Heat 3 tablespoons olive oil in a large skillet.